ReiNoIkari/Morphological-Image-Processing/morpho.md

 ### Dilate & Erode

 The dilation operator takes two pieces of data as input.
 The first one is the image which is going to be dilated and the second one is the structuring element.
-Thus, the structuring element determines the precise effect of the dilation on the first image.
+Thus, the structuring element determines the precise effect of the dilation on the first image [^HAR1992][^GIL2002].

 It mathematically goes like this :